EffectOrientedProgramming/book/Chapters/04_Initialization.md

 This imports the TypeSafe `ConfigProvider`.
 One configuration format is called HOCON, for *Human-Optimized Configuration Object Notation*.
 This is a straightforward, text-based key-value format similar to JSON.
-We must provide all arguments required to create a `RetryConfig`:
+We must provide all arguments to create a `RetryConfig`:

 ```scala 3 mdoc:silent
 import zio.*